nixphp/framework/docs/pages/events.md

 - Use `event()->listen(event, callback)` to register event listeners.
 - Use `event()->dispatch(event, payload...)` to fire events.
 - Multiple listeners can be registered per event.
-- PHPico fires several built-in events you can hook into for full control over the request flow.
+- NixPHP fires several built-in events you can hook into for full control over the request flow.
 - Event responses are collected and returned as an array.